 You should always call your doctor if you have any of the following, along with ketones in your urine.
 It can be a more life threatening condition called Diabetic Ketoacidosis.

-When you do have ketones and you are not vomitting, you should act fast to avoid a hospital trip.
+When you do have ketones and you are not vomiting, you should act fast to avoid a hospital trip.
 (If you are vomitting call your doctor ASAP).

 This is what I did.

-Right after I knew that I had definitely had ketones, I immediately took out my pump infusion set because I did not want to take any chances of it being a bad pump site.
+Right after I knew that I had definitely had ketones and my doctors had told me what to do (your situation may differ though).
+I immediately took out my pump infusion set because I did not want to take any chances of it being a bad pump site.
 Then I went and got a syringe, and took a manual correction of 6 units.
 I did this so that while I was putting in my new pump site, there was already a fast acting insulin going into my system to lower my blood sugar.